VBayesLab/VBLabDocs/Model-Custom.md

 function h_func = h_func(data,theta,setting)
 end
 ```
-It is not required to use exactly same name for function and input/output arguments but the input and outputs arguments have to be defined exactly in the same order.
-Descriptions for input and output arguments are as follow
+It is not required to use exactly the same name for function and input/output arguments but the input and outputs arguments have to be defined exactly in the same order.
+Descriptions for input and output arguments are as follows

 | Input | Description|
 |:-----|:------|